Electronic retailers fulfilling demand despite global chip shortage

 |

-At least two local electronic retailers are admitting that the global shortage of semiconductor microchips has affected the availability of certain electronic items this holiday shopping season.
+At least three local electronic retailers are admitting that the global shortage of semiconductor microchips has affected the availability of certain electronic items this holiday shopping season.

 But the retailers maintain that they have been able to supply consumers with most of the items they want so far, highlighting that preparation and direct dialogue with suppliers have been crucial in that process.